Kyra Nijinsky: Life and career

 Marie Rambert latter recruited Kyra for her London company Ballet Rambert.
 There Kyra performed a central role in choreographer Frederick Ashton's Mephisto Valse.
-She also danced the part of the young girl in Le Spectre de la rose and of a nymph in L'Apres-midi d'un faune, ballets in which her father Vaslav had either famously danced, or both choreographed and danced.
+She also danced the part of the young girl in Le Spectre de la rose and of a nymph in L'Après-midi d'un faune, ballets in which her father Vaslav had either famously danced, or both choreographed and danced.
 Antony Tudor, for his new ballet The Planets, cast her as the Mortal, born under the sway of the mystic figure Neptune, so that she longed to unite herself with the Infinite.
 About Kyra critic Arnold Haskell wrote in 1935, "She is a dancer who understands, whether instinctively or otherwise, how to use dancing in order to express her emotions."
 She had a compelling presence.

-On 20 April 1936 at the Coronation Church in Budapest Kyra married Igor Markevitch, a Ukrainian composer and conductor who had been with Diaghilev's Ballets Russes during the late 1920s.
+On 20 April 1936, at the Coronation Church in Budapest, Kyra married Igor Markevitch, a Ukrainian composer and conductor who had been with Diaghilev's Ballets Russes during the late 1920s.
 He'd been compared to Stravinsky to the latter's discomfort.
 Kyra discontinued dancing.
-She and Igor had one child, a son Vaslav (b.
-20 January 1937), yet eventually they divorced.
+She and Igor had one child, a son Vaslav (20 January 1937 – 12 January 2024), yet eventually they divorced.
 Igor, who remarried, raised the boy.
 Drawn to the arts, Vaslav Markevitch became a painter.

-Until 1958 Kyra lived in Rome where she worked as an interpreter in a fashion shop on Via Condotti.
+Until 1958, Kyra lived in Rome where she worked as an interpreter in a fashion shop on Via Condotti.
 Then she moved to San Francisco.
 She had entered as a lay member the Franciscan Order.
 In the 1981 drama documentary She Dances Alone, she played herself.
 The film, directed by Robert Dornhelm, offers a view of her life, her pursuit of a career in dance.